-Process stage Opportunities Consider culturally relevant conditions for the offender during diversion, for example: prosecution - restorative justice processes - involving the offender's extended family in setting and/or administering conditions.
-Sentencing Under section 10 Sentencing Act, an offender's attendance at or agreement to attend a culturally relevant restorative justice process can be considered as a mitigating factor at sentencing.
-Assistance Prosecutors working with district staff (O/C case and Iwi, Pacific or Ethnic Liaison Officers) during court to appropriately manage ethnic and/or cultural requirements when dealing with a victim processes and/or witness.
+Process stage Opportunities Alternatives to prosecution Consider culturally relevant conditions for the offender during diversion, for example: restorative justice processes involving the offender's extended family in setting and/or administering conditions. · · Under section 10 Sentencing Act, an offender's attendance at or agreement to attend a culturally relevant restorative justice process can be considered as a mitigating factor at sentencing.
+Prosecutors working with district staff (O/C case and Iwi, Pacific or Ethnic Liaison Officers) to appropriately manage ethnic and/or cultural requirements when dealing with a victim and/or witness.